beniyasan/nekomimicouncil/README.md

 - **Interactive Multi-Round Discussions**: 6-stage debate process with questions, responses, and moderation
 - **Multiple AI Personas**: 10 unique AI characters with distinct personalities and decision-making preferences
+- **Avatar-Enhanced Chat**: Each AI persona has a unique avatar displayed in chat for visual engagement
+- **Web Search Integration**: Real store information retrieval for realistic debates about actual places
 - **Dual AI Provider Support**: Compatible with both OpenAI and Anthropic APIs
 - **Real-time Debate Visualization**: Watch AI personas debate in real-time through a web interface
 - **Intelligent Decision Making**: An AI Officer moderates discussions and synthesizes all arguments